mideoli/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile script move the file <code>betty</code> from <code>/tmp/</code> directory to <code>/tmp/my_first_directory</code> directory.
 The 8-firstdelete script deletes the file <code>betty</code> in <code>/tmp/my_first_directory</code>
 The 9-firstdirdeleteion script deletes the directory <code>my_first_directory</code> that is in the <code>/tmp</code> directory.
+The 10-back script changes the working directory to the previous one <code>(source ./10-back)</code>